WeblateOrg/weblate/docs/install.rst

 Installation
 ------------

+Copy :file:`weblate/settings_example.py` to :file:`weblate/settings.py` and
-Install all required components (see above) and adjust :file:`settings.py`.
-You will probably want to adjust following options:
+adjust it to match your setup.
+You will probably want to adjust following
+options:

 ``ADMINS``